tamerlanmustafa/that-one-day/planning.md

 Date: Attributes might include id, day, month, year.
 Weather: Attributes might include temperature, condition.
-MoonPhase: Attributes might include phase_name, date_id.
 Event: Attributes might include event_id, title, description, date_id.
-TopMovie: Attributes might include movie_id, title, release_date, date_id.

 ### Relationships:

 A Date entity can have a one-to-one relationship with Weather and MoonPhase.
-A Date entity can have a one-to-many relationship with Event and TopMovie entities if multiple movies or events can occur on that day.
+A Date entity can have a one-to-many relationship with Event if multiple events can occur on that day.